All Episodes

 They got what they wanted in 06.

-They got the House, they got the Senate back.
+They got the Senate back.

-When it serves them in 08, they'll flip again, as they did by not reporting that all the Democrats voted for the war despite the clips and despite all of the, you know, all this the lies and so forth.
+When it serves them in 08, they'll flip again, as they did by not reporting that all the Democrats voted for the war, despite the clips and despite all of the, you know, all this, the lies and so forth.

-Uh and I, you know, something else, too.
+And I, you know, something else, too.

-You look at you look at uh this guy, the Gordon Brown, the Prime Minister of Great Britain, shows up here uh uh amid reports that he's thinking of pulling Great Britain out of there, he shows up and endorses the effort, says it's major, it's crucial, it's important, praises the U.S. for its leadership.
+You look at this guy, Gordon Brown, the Prime Minister of Great Britain, shows up here amid reports that he's thinking of pulling Great Britain out of there.

 They can see this too clearly now.

-Uh the the success that the uh the surge is having.
+The success that the surge is having.

-Now, two more bites, and this next one, this is even more amazing than what you just heard.
+And this next one, this is even more amazing than what you just heard.

 This is David Ignatius.

-Now you remember to set this up.
+And you remember to set this up.

-You remember, for four years, the drive-bys and the Democrats have been saying, Iraq, it's unnecessary.
+You remember for four years, the drive-bys and the Democrats have been saying, Iraq, it's unnecessary.

 Bush lied.